 The trend over the last 20 years is to hire sales reps from your industry.
 Most VPs feel if they do this their ramp time is quicker.
 The hire can be more productive in a shorter amount of time.
-And with the quarterly number looming, they need sales quickly.
+Furthermore, with the quarterly number looming, they need sales quickly.
 They also don’t have to spend their precious time training them.
 These hires might even bring some clients over to your company.
+For a guide to build a team comprised of A-Player talent, download our workbook and turn to pages 285 – 293 of the PDF to review the People Plan phase.

 This is short term thinking which will hurt long term results.